getumbrel/umbrel-apps/README.md

   It comes with a network summary dashboard, detailed view of blocks, transactions, addresses, along with analysis tools for viewing stats on miner activity, mempool summary, with fee, size, and age breakdowns.
 You can also search by transaction ID, block hash/height, and addresses.

   It's time to appreciate the "fullness" of your node.
+releaseNotes: >-
+  Dark mode is finally here!
+Easily switch between you preferred mode in one click.

+  This version also includes lots of minor styling improvements, better error handling improvements, and bugfixes.
 developer: Dan Janosik
 website: https://explorer.btc21.org
 dependencies: